‘Such big smile for such a little man’: A story of remarkable support during a difficult time

 It is an exhausting whirlwind of bravado and emotion, defiance and tenacity and he was like this since the moment he was born.
 I admire his perseverance, his focus and his refusal to conform.
 I love his joie de vivre, his loyalty and sense of mischief – but in this life of ours, there isn’t always room for such freedom of spirit.

 Dr Mary Sheedy Kurcinka, the author of several parenting books on the topic, says there can often be misconceptions that highly spirited children are simply just ‘brats’.
 “Spirited children are intense, perceptive and sensitive.
 They are “typical children” who happen to be more susceptible to the input from their environments.
-Often spirited children will be more successful because of these differences from other children.
+Often, spirited children will be more successful because of these differences from other children.
 They are turbo-charged, and parents need tools to notch down the intensity a little bit.”

 And this is where we have to earn our parenting crust.
 As well as my mini tornado, I also have two very placid and obliging children – proof that having a difficult child is more nature than nurture.
 I’m now relying on my parenting skills to help my son channel some of his exuberance and stubborn behaviour.

-A study carried out by the University of Texas has found that children who frequently broke the rules and defied their parents were the ones who went on to be high achievers and earn the most in their careers.
+A study carried out by the University of Texas found that children who frequently broke the rules and defied their parents were the ones who went on to be high achievers and earn the most in their careers.

-The study was published in the Development Psychology journal and followed 700 children aged 12 to 52 years.
+The study was published in the Development Psychology journal and followed 700 people aged 12 to 52 years.
 It looked at how behaviour in late childhood could predict participants’ success later in life and whether or not stubbornness was a factor in achieving throughout adult careers.
 At the start, the children’s behaviour was examined (rule-breaking, impatience, defiance, stubbornness) They were also evaluated on their non-cognitive personality traits (entitlement and education).
-40 years later, the same people were looked at again.
+Forty years later, the same people were looked at again.

 So in a nutshell, if your bolshy child is the type who insists on a bigger slice of cake, they will probably also be the one looking for a bigger bonus in work when they are older.